Jaindu2003/Coin-Counting-ML-Model-SLIPD-Campus/README.md

 Visualization Tools: The 1000x800 figure generated in my notebook is created using Matplotlib, which plots the processed image arrays back into a visual format humans can easily view.

-🧠 About the Algorithm Used
+🧠 About the Algorithm Used;

 Canny Edge Detection: The algorithm sweeps across the image matrix looking for high-contrast borders, turning a standard photo into a black-and-white outline.

 ⭕ Contour Finding: Once edges are drawn, a contour algorithm traces closed loops.
 If a loop is roughly circular and meets a certain size threshold, the algorithm flags it as a "coin."